 Can You Shower on the Inca Trail?

 The short answer is yes.
 The long answer is, yes but there are places that it won’t be advisable for several reasons.
-Throughout this article we will discuss the campsites that we use during the trek, whether you can shower, and whether you want to shower.
+Throughout this blog we’ll discuss the campsites that we use during the trek, whether you can shower, and whether you want to shower.

 We’ll also discuss must-pack items for shower lovers and those who are happy to forgo the bathing for a few days and how you can do that without feeling gross.
 Finally, the best showering on the Inca Trail available and how to achieve it.